visualpharm/Lunacy/docs/index_updated.md

        <strong>  Offset  </strong>
      </summary>

  This field is the offset from the first received result.
-Default value is 0.
+The default value is 0.

    </details>